elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 Prerequisites:
 =================
-1) Clean Ubuntu 22 or greater server with at least 8 GB of RAM, 4 CPU cores, and 500 GB of disk.
+1) Clean Ubuntu 22 (or greater) server with at least 8 GB of RAM, 4 CPU cores, and 500 GB of disk.
 2) Docker.
-If you do not have docker, you can install it by:
+If you do not have Docker, you can install it by:
       1) downloading "install_docker.sh" to your Linux server.
       2) "sudo chmod +x install_docker.sh && ./install_docker.sh"